-Today, while agriculture remains a prominent economic force in the state, tourism and water recreation have grown tremendously.
-This growth contributed to the transformation of coastal lands, through extensive dredge and fill projects, into large-scale water-accessible residential canal communities.
+The success of FSG programming arises from a business approach that motivates "innovation to Today, while agriculture remains a prominent economic application," turning research and scientific knowledge into practical solutions for timely challenges--solutions force in the state, tourism and water recreation have grown tremendously.
+This growth contributed to the that support a suite of beneficial coastal activities and transformation of coastal lands, through extensive uses for society and the economy (FSG's Vision, FY 2018-23 Strategic Plan, p.
+1).
+By adhering to dredge and fill projects, into large-scale wateraccessible residential canal communities.
+FSG's core values--Innovate, Engage, and Strategically Prioritize--we are drawn to James Burke's Connections (1978, 2007) that examines how seemingly disparate Florida's popular coastal lifestyle has not come ideas, inventions and actions culminate in major without challenges from and to its natural advances, which only result from an investment in environment.
+Coastal communities are habitually subjected to catastrophic weather events, including "social infrastructure," which is epitomized by the fully integrated research, extension and education that is the the effects of four major hurricanes (Irma, Michael, increasingly chronic "sunny day" flooding events from warming and rising seas.

-Florida's popular coastal lifestyle has not come without challenges from and to its natural environment.
-Coastal communities are habitually subjected to catastrophic weather events, including the effects of four major hurricanes (Irma, Michael, lan, and Idalia) during this review period, and increasingly chronic "sunny day" flooding events from warming and rising seas.
+Florida Sea Grant College Program.
+Ian, and Idalia) during this review period, and

 Florida's coastal waters frequently harbor harmful algal blooms (HABs) fueled by agricultural and urban nutrient runoff affecting residential canal communities, coastal tourism, shellfish production, fisheries, and their habitats.
-Nowhere is this confluence of impact more prominently exposed than in Southeast Florida where a lethal coral disease threatens reef systems worldwide and North America's most biologically-diverse estuary-the Indian River Lagoon--has experienced persistent hypoxia events and recent seagrass die-offs, triggering manatee starvation.
+Nowhere is this confluence of impact more prominently exposed than in Southeast Florida where a lethal coral disease threatens reef systems worldwide and North America's most biologically-diverse estuary--the Indian River Lagoon--has experienced persistent hypoxia events and recent seagrass die-offs, triggering manatee starvation.
 Florida's long human history has forged the present suite of coastal issues that require economic, biological, and cultural expertise.